venicegeo/belltower/README.md

 * add automated description generation
 * add funcs to govaluate library
 * implement rest of components library
-* revivie file watcher lib (and tests)
+* revive file watcher lib (and tests)
 * document classes
 * code coverage
 * linting
-* remove dead classes
 * "names" should only be alphanumeric
-* build more infrastrcuture to make defining Components easier
+* build more infrastructure to make defining Components easier
 * nice model for error handling in general
-* need a /dev/null (Grounder) component
+* need a /dev/null (Grounder) component?
 * validate graph connectivity
 * remove START/STOP req'ments; tie all open output ports to STOP (ground?)
 * design an AND component
 * put panic-checks around all goflow calls (and one big one at app level?)
 * can we generalize Replicator to have num output ports set at config time, e.g. an array of Output chans?
+* Document the syntax extensions in govaluate
+* add test cases for wrong number of port connections; goflow seems to have bad diagnostics for this, need to handle ourselves in validation

 ## Future

 * Use CWL (http://www.commonwl.org/) to describe ommand-line usage for proxy nodes?
-* Document the syntax extensions in govaluate
 * Sheller components (sh, ssh) are a security hole
 * Provenance tracking - collect history of processing from each component
 * Components eventually become almost lamdba-like, or maybe get fully disributed using message queues, or...
 *

+# Designing Components and Networks

+* A component must have at least one input port.
+It must be read by the component, even if the input value is not going to be used.
+* A component must have at least one output port.
+It must be written to by the component, even if the value is just the "empty payload" of "{}".

+# Designing Networks

+* In the network graph, each input and output port must be connected to another component.
+You may use the special START component as a dummy input and the special STOP component as a dummy output. _(Note: some day we will "ground" any unused ports automatically.)_
+* An output port must be connected to one and only one input port.
+* More than one output port may connect to the same input port.
+(This is equivalent to an Or component.)

 # Library of Components